-- In addition to the requirements of 10.5.1, all structures to be located in the SFHA shall be protected from flood damage below the FPG.
+- A. In addition to the requirements of 10.5.1, all structures to be located in the SFHA shall be protected from flood damage below the FPG.
 This building protection requirement applies to the following situations: - 1.
 Construction or placement of any structure having a floor area greater than 400 square feet. - 2.
-Addition or improvement made to any existing structure where the cost of the addition or improvement equals or exceeds 50% of the value of the existing structure (excluding the value of the land). - Reconstruction or repairs made to a damaged structure where the costs of restoring the structure to it's before damaged condition equals or exceeds 50% of the market value of the structure (excluding the value of the land) before damage occurred. - Installing a travel trailer or recreational vehicle on a site for more 4. than 180 days. - Installing a manufactured home on a new site or a new manufactured home on an existing site.
-This ordinance does not apply to returning the existing manufactured home to the same site it lawfully occupied before it was removed to avoid flood damage. - 6.
-Reconstruction or repairs made to a repetitive loss structure. - 7.
-Addition or improvement made to any existing structure with a previous addition or improvement constructed since the community's first floodplain ordinance. - B. Residential Structures.
+Addition or improvement made to any existing structure where the cost of the addition or improvement equals or exceeds 50% of the value of the existing structure (excluding the value of the land). - 3.
+Reconstruction or repairs made to a damaged structure where the costs of restoring the structure to it's before damaged condition equals or exceeds 50% of the market value of the structure (excluding the value of the land) before damage occurred. - 4.
+Installing a travel trailer or recreational vehicle on a site for more than 180 days. - 5.
+Installing a manufactured home on a new site or a new manufactured home on an existing site.
+This ordinance does not apply to returning the existing manufactured home to the same site it lawfully occupied before it was removed to avoid flood damage. - B. Residential Structures.
 New construction or substantial improvement of any residential structure (or manufactured home) shall have the lowest floor; including basement, at or above the FPG (two feet above the base flood elevation).
 Should solid foundation perimeter walls be used to elevate a structure, openings sufficient to facilitate the unimpeded movements of floodwaters shall be provided in accordance with the standards of 10.5.2D.